 This recipe is featured in Tina Wasserman's newest book, Entrée to Judaism for Families, filled with tools to help children learn to cook with confidence, with clear, step-by-step instructions for every recipe and tips for adults to make the experience safe and rewarding.

-Kuku might sound like a silly name, but it is a delicious omelet-like pancake made in Iran.
-Before 1935, Iran was called Persia, and Jewish people have lived in Persia for almost twenty-five hundred years!
+Kuku is a delicious omelet-like pancake made in Iran.
+Before 1935, Iran was called Persia, and Jewish people have lived in Persia for almost 2,500 hundred years!
 When King Solomon’s Temple was destroyed in 586 BCE, thousands of Jews were exiled to Babylonia, which at that time included the lands of Persia.
 The story of Purim takes place in Persia, in the city of Shushan.

 Kuku are light and fluffy and often contain vegetables and green herbs.
 Here are two recipes, one using cauliflower and this one with spinach.
 This recipe for kuku combines some of the foods that the Moors brought from Persia and the Middle East and introduced to Jewish people living in Spain.
 When, in 1492, the Jews were no longer allowed to live in Spain, they brought their love of spinach, raisins, and pine nuts with them to Italy.
 Persians introduced the Moors to spinach, and cauliflower was introduced to Persian cuisine from neighboring Asia Minor (present-day Turkey).
 After the Moors conquered Spain, they introduced the vegetables to the Jews, and along with raisins, they were favored by the Spanish Moors and Jews for centuries.
 Although the Jews were exiled from Spain in 1492, their cooking traditions continued.
 So whenever you see a recipe that combines raisins with spinach or cauliflower, you can tell that it is a dish with Jewish connections!